 Virginia School Board Set To Rename J.E.B.
 Stuart High School

 For nearly 60 years, Northern Virginia students have attended J.E.B.
-Stuart High School — named after a Confederate general who died in battle.
-Now, after a contentious battle, the Fairfax County School Board will vote to change the school's name.
+Stuart High School, named after a Confederate general who died in battle.
+Now, after a contentious dispute, the Fairfax County School Board is expected to vote to change the school's name.

 The debate has dragged on for two years and has included raucous community forums and testy board meetings.

-The community surrounding the Falls Church, Va. school was at one point asked to vote on possible new names, only to find out later the public vote was nonbinding and the Fairfax County School Board has the final say.
+The community surrounding the Falls Church, Va., school was at one point asked to vote on possible new names, only to find out later the public vote was nonbinding and the Fairfax County School Board has the final say.

 Denise Patton, a former history teacher (she did not teach at Stuart) who lives four blocks from the school, says changing the name is like trying to erase the past.